AlessandroRossi87/GelatoPitone/README.md

 ![LucidApp](https://github.com/AlessandroRossi87/GelatoPitone/blob/main/assets/flowchart.png)

-Nevertheless after speaking with Luke Buchanan I realized that my project would be too similar to the walkthrough project so I decided to have a more complex datasheet where each ice cream taste would have different types of data attached to it, both integers and text.
+Nevertheless after speaking with my mentor Luke Buchanan I realized that my project would be too similar to the walkthrough project so I decided to have a more complex datasheet where each ice cream taste would have different types of data attached to it, both integers and text.

 Here is a simplified flowchart representing how the project evolved:

 ![LucidApp](https://github.com/AlessandroRossi87/GelatoPitone/blob/main/assets/newflowchart.png)

 ## The data set from the spreadsheet

+I decided to use the Google sheets API library as it enables me to build a connection with my data.

 ![Spreadsheet](https://github.com/AlessandroRossi87/GelatoPitone/blob/main/assets/spreadsheet.png)